Enfield, County Meath

 In the 20 years between the 1996 and 2016 census, the population of Enfield grew considerably from just 566 inhabitants to 3,239 people.
 This increase is due to its location on the commuter belt to Dublin.
 Similarly to many other dormitory towns in this vicinity, numerous housing estates have been constructed, with 2016 census numbers indicating that 80% of the town's housing stock (826 of 1,024 households) was built between 1991 and 2010.
+By the 2022 census, population had increased to 3,663.

 Name

 The village's Irish name, An Bóthar Buí (the yellow road), is derived from the yellow mud that formed on the main street of the village through a combination of rain and the churning effect of the wheels of the stagecoach on the soil.
 Another theory is that the name arose from the yellow colour of the ragwort vegetation at the sides of the road.

 History

 Enfield's phased growth is paralleled with the various phases of transport history throughout south County Meath.

 Going back to Ancient Times, prior to and during the early part of the first millennium A.D., the Enfield area is believed to have been situated on one of the main roads to Tara, the coronation site and seat of the High Kings of Ireland from the 3rd century until 1022.
 From the great heart and centre of the Irish Kingdom, five great arteries or roads radiated from Tara to the various parts of the country, namely, the Slighe (a way or path) Cualann, which ran toward the present County Wicklow, the Slighe Mór, the great Western road, which ran via Dublin to Galway, the Slighe Asail, which ran near the present Mullingar, the Slighe Dala, which ran southwest, and the Slighe Midluachra, the Northern road.

 During Norman times (from 1169) under the Fitzgeralds, Earls of Kildare, a road was built from Maynooth Castle to Courtown House in Kilcock, to the Windmill on Cappagh Hill, to Cloncurry over to Johnstown House (now the Johnstown House Hotel and Spa), and from there on to Newcastle and Balyna House.

 When the stagecoach was used as a form of transport in Ireland, this road took a slightly different route to include the area that is now known as Enfield.
 The road between Dublin and Mullingar running through Enfield was built in 1735.